eclipse-hono/hono/site/content/user-guide/mqtt-adapter.md

     $ mosquitto_pub -u 'gw@DEFAULT_TENANT' -P gw-secret -t telemetry/DEFAULT_TENANT/4712 -m '{"temp": 5}'

 **NB**: The example above assumes that a gateway device with ID `gw-1` has been registered with `hashed-password` credentials with *auth-id* `gw` and password `gw-secret`.

+## Publishing Events

+The MQTT adapter supports the publishing of events by means of MQTT *PUBLISH* packets using QoS 1 only.
+The adapter will send an MQTT *PUBACK* packet to the client once the event has been settled with the *accepted* outcome by the AMQP 1.0 Messaging Network.

+This requires that

+* the AMQP 1.0 Messaging Network has capacity to process events for the client's tenant and
+* the events published by the client comply with the format defined by the Event API.

 ## Publish an Event (authenticated Device)